A Wall St. Legend Leaves Us with Timeless Lessons

-He and I used to go off gambling together.
-I suppose it was in our blood, and there’s a lot of guys like that on Wall Street, cold and determined with the firm’s cash, but addicted to the chase, calculating the odds, the risk reward ratio.
+Larry and I used to go off gambling together.
+I suppose it was in our blood, and there’s a lot of guys like that on Wall Street, cold and determined with the firm’s cash, but addicted to the chase, calculating the odds, the risk-reward ratio.
 I guess we’re all junkies for the thrill of being right, of winning, always winning.

 One Unforgettable Night